-- performed audit procedures at group level in respect of the valuation of goodwill, United States of America ('US') and the Netherlands tax position, other investments, US environmental provisions, share-based payments and loans and borrowings.
-In addition, we performed audit of specific items for corporate entities in the Netherlands and the US; - made use of the work of other KPMG auditors for the audit of components and corporate entities in Germany, France, the United Kingdom, the United States, and Brazil.
-We have sent detailed instructions to all component auditors, covering significant areas including the relevant risks of material misstatement and set out the information required to be reported to the group audit team.
-For all components in scope of the group audit, we held conference calls and/ or physical meetings with the auditors of the components.
-We visited component locations and we performed reviews of the audit files of the local KPMG auditors in Germany, the US and Brazil.
-During these meetings and calls we discussed in more detail the planning and risk assessment phase, the procedures performed including the findings and observations.
-Based on this meetings and calls we as group auditor assessed the sufficiency of the audit procedures performed;
+- performed audit procedures at group level in respect of the valuation of goodwill, tax positions in the United States of America ('US') and the Netherlands, other investments, US environmental provisions, share-based payments and loans and borrowings.
+In addition, we performed audit of specific items for corporate entities in the Netherlands and the US; - made use of the work of other KPMG auditors for the audit of components and corporate entities in Germany, France, the United Kingdom, the United States and Brazil; - in response to COVID-19 we extended our procedures for goodwill impairment testing, including the involvement of specialists.
+These procedures are performed by the group audit team and the component auditors.

+The group audit team provided detailed instructions to all component auditors who were part of the group audit, covering the significant audit areas, including the relevant risks of material misstatement, and set out the information required to be reported back to the group audit team.